esteven-v/NGR002/README.md

 ## Release Notes

+### Code Milestone 3
+- The CesiumJS project has been migrated into the main repository.
+Currently it just displays the map and has a bottom section showing events/actions.
+- Websocket logic is stored in `websocket.js`, and called when the page is loaded after the cesium map.
+- The rest of the source files are the same as the CesiumJS demo code

+- kafka-websocket-test branch: backend, minimal changes
+- Esteven-Branch: Used to migrate CesiumJS code, add additional functionality for demo

 ### Code Milestone 2
 - New class: `Event`: This holds multiple different event types and all properties an event could need
 - In `UIController.java`, there are new endpoints for each type of event